Radiologic Technology, AS

 Doctors rely on Radiologic Technologists to take accurate X-rays while maintaining a high level of sensitivity with patients.
 Technologists may work in hospitals, clinics or other diagnostic imaging centers.

-- The program provides both a strong liberal arts foundation and professional training.
+- Provides both a strong liberal arts foundation and professional training.

 - Students must earn a total of 80 credits for this degree program.